Szymon Mika

-Szymon Mika (born April 14, 1991, in Bielsko-Biała) – Polish jazz guitarist, composer, and educator.
+Szymon Mika (born April 14, 1991) is a Polish jazz guitarist, composer, and educator.

 Biography

 He was born in Bielsko-Biała, Poland and grew up in Wadowice, where he was involved in music from an early age.
 At the age of four, he was already playing drums in his father's jazz band.

 At the age of 11, he began studying classical guitar, taking lessons from, among others, Jarosław Dzień and Adam Zalas, gradually turning towards jazz guitar and music.

 From 2010 to 2016, he studied jazz guitar under Prof. Karol Ferfecki at the Karol Szymanowski Academy of Music in Katowice, graduating with honors.

 Awards and distinctions

 In 2012, he received the individual Grand Prix award "Jazz Personality" at the Jazz Nad Odrą Festival.
 That same year, he won 1st place at the Young Best Jazz competition with the band Organ Spot and received a special award for Best Soloist, as well as 2nd prize at the 5th Azoty Tarnów International Jazz Contest.

 In 2013, he won the Grand Prix at the Grupa Azoty Jazz Contest with his original project Pałka/Mika Quartet and received the Special Award for the Most Promising Talent.
 In 2014, he was awarded a Special Prize at the Krokus Jazz Festival, and in 2015, another Special Prize at the Bielska Zadymka Jazz Festival.